Hubs-Foundation/hubs-docs/docs/hubs-cloud-intro.md

 ![Hubs Cloud](img/hubs-cloud-logo.jpeg)

-[Hubs Cloud](https://hubs.mozilla.com/cloud) allows you to run your own hub on a private server.
+[Hubs Cloud](https://hubs.mozilla.com/cloud) allows you to run your own hub on a dedicated server on your own AWS or Digital Ocean account.

 ### Set up your own Hubs Cloud server:
   - For AWS, see the [AWS Quick Start](./hubs-cloud-aws-quick-start.md)